docker/compose/docs/wordpress.md

         MYSQL_DATABASE: wordpress

-Two supporting files are needed to get this working - first, `wp-config.php` is the standard Wordpress config file with a single change to point the database configuration at the `db` container:
+Two supporting files are needed to get this working - first, `wp-config.php` is the standard WordPress config file with a single change to point the database configuration at the `db` container:

     <?php